mervebozkir/mervebozkir/README.md

 - 👋 Hi, I’m @mervebozkir
 - 👀 I’m interested in software testing.
 I love learning new developments about the software world.
-- 🌱 I’m currently learning JavaScript, Webdriver.io and also Cucumber.
+- 🌱 I’m currently working with Cypress.
 - 📫 You can reach me via mervebozkir@windowslive.com

 <!---